Shula Keshet

 Jennie Soccio

-Shula’s likeness is composed of the Audre Lorde quote, ‘there is no liberation without community,’ acknowledging the Black feminist leaders that influence Mizrahi feminism.
-The quote is also a nod to her curated art exhibitions that bring diverse women together.
-The portrait honors Shula by interpreting her unique art style, which is guided by her religion and home.
+Shula’s likeness is composed of the Audre Lorde quote, “There is no liberation without community,” acknowledging the Black feminist leaders who influenced Mizrahi feminism.
+The quote also nods to her curated art exhibitions that bring diverse women together.

 Israel